Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

         become more established, however, and as the benefits of open access to scientific and for any scientific society to take—and PLoS welcomes the questions, comments, and feedback
 ```
-This "grep -i "Scientific" technical/plos/journal.pbio.0020156.txt" command performs a case-insensitive search on string "Scientific" in the file journal.pbio.0020156.txt within the path technical/plos.
+This ```grep -i "Scientific" technical/plos/journal.pbio.0020156.txt``` command performs a case-insensitive search on string "Scientific" in the file journal.pbio.0020156.txt within the path technical/plos.
+Without the use of the -i option, the result of this grep command will not include those files that have the lowercase scientific word.

 ### Example 3.
 ```